mosqueradvd/mosqueradvd/README.md

 Software Engineer with a foundation in Systems Engineering. ***Specialized in the VTEX IO/FastStore, FlutterFlow, and Next.js ecosystems***.
 With over 4+ years of experience implementing e-commerce solutions for LATAM/USA.
 I improve performance and time-to-market through modular architecture and automation with N8N and Make.
 I have led implementations, created custom applications, and mentored teams to accelerate the adoption of VTEX IO. ***See my contributions.***

-***I have also worked in the occupational Health and Safety Sector (OHS)***, creating applications that help optimize treatment, maintenance traceability, and asset management within companies, ensuring compliance with standards such as ISO 45001. ***See the case study.***
+***I have also worked in the Occupational Health and Safety Sector (OHS)***, creating applications that help optimize treatment, maintenance traceability, and asset management within companies, ensuring compliance with standards such as ISO 45001. ***See the case study.***

 I know how to audit the internal processes of technology companies so that they can be certified according to the *ISO 27001 standard*, due to my recent experience as CISO.